cemkata/simpleQuizEngine/readme.md

 - allow_selection_page - boolean to enable selection page.
 If not enabled opens the quiz selector.
 And the edditor is hidden check bellow point **Access in browser**
 - FileSize - Size in bytes of the DB file to generate warning if the file is too big

-This configures the quiz page "Gui settings"
+This configures the default settings of the quiz page "Gui settings"
 - Hide_restart_answer
 - Show_progress_bar
 - Show_progress_as_numbers
 - Allow_edit_from_inside_a_quiz
+- Exsam_mode
+- Exsam_mode_read_only
+- Randomize_questions
+- Randomize_answers

 ***set_python_path.txt (windows)***
 - here you can point to python path to be used.
 Usually C:\Users\\%username%\AppData\Local\Programs\Python\Python3XXX